piizei/confluence-vector-indexer/README.md

 # Create vector indexes for confluence
 ## Introduction
 This application is intended to be used as a batch run.
 It should figure out itself what assets need to be updated.
-Currently, it supports Azure Cognitive Search, but it should be relatively easy to add other vector databases.
+Currently, it supports Azure AI Search, but it should be relatively easy to add other vector databases.

 You need to set plenty of environment variables to make this work.
 See the .env.example file for a list of them.